Li Xueqin (historian)

 Li Xueqin (李学勤 (Li Hsüeh-ch'in), 28 March 1933 – 24 February 2019) was a Chinese historian, archaeologist, and palaeographer.
-He served as Director of the Institute of History of the Chinese Academy of Social Sciences, Professor of the Institute of Sinology of Tsinghua University, Chairman of the Pre-Qin History Association of China, and participated in the Xia–Shang–Zhou Chronology Project.
+He served as Director of the Institute of History of the Chinese Academy of Social Sciences, Professor of the Institute of Sinology of Tsinghua University, Chairman of the Pre-Qin History Association of China, and led the Xia–Shang–Zhou Chronology Project.

 Early life and education

 Li was born 28 March 1933 in Beijing.
 After finishing middle school in 1948, he tested number one in the entrance examination of the electrical engineering department of the National Beiping High School of Industry.
 However, he was unable to attend the school because a medical examination misdiagnosed him with tuberculosis.
 After graduating from high school, he was admitted to Tsinghua University in 1951, where he studied philosophy and logic under professor Jin Yuelin.

 At Tsinghua, Li's main hobby was studying the oracle bones in the library, putting together pieces of oracle bones like puzzles.
 At the same time, scholar Guo Ruoyu (郭若愚) was writing a book on the oracle bones.
 Chen Mengjia, the oracle bones expert, thought the book needed more work, and recommended Li to assist Guo in his work.
 Li was thus "borrowed" by the Institute of Archaeology of the Chinese Academy of Sciences to become a research assistant to Guo and Chen.

 In 1952, the Communist government reorganized Chinese universities in the Soviet model.
 As part of the reorganization, Tsinghua became a specialized engineering college, and its schools of humanities, science, and law were merged into Peking University (PKU).
 Instead of moving to PKU with the philosophy department, Li chose to stay with the Institute of Archaeology, and never finished college.